Two-dimensional data from the Poisson distribution

 poisson : 0.8259135879044363

 The normalised mutual information is larger for the Bregman divergence associated to the Poisson distribution.
-This illustrates the fact that, for this example, using the correct divergence improves the clustering : the performance is better than for a classical trimmed k
+This illustrates the fact that, for this example, using the correct divergence improves the clustering : the performance is better than for a classical trimmed k-means.

 Performance measurement

-times, on samples of size $n = 1000$, on data generated according to the aforementionned procedure.
+In particular, we replicate the algorithm trimmed_bregman_clustering, replications times, on samples of size $n = 1000$, on data generated according to the aforementionned procedure.

-The function performance
+The function performance does it.

 sample_generator = (rng, n) -> sample_poisson(rng, n, d, lambdas, proba)